-Who is eligible to be in a representative sample of the United Kingdom or United States?
+Who is eligible to be in a representative sample of the UK / US?

 In order for a participant to be eligible for a representative sample, there must be space remaining in their matching age, sex, or ethnicity subgroup.
 Additionally, they must be a current resident of the country being sampled and they must be fluent in the language of that country.

-Where do we get our census data from?
+Where does Prolific get its census data from?

 We use census data from the US Census Bureau and the UK Office of National Statistics.

-- The age by sex by ethnic group proportions for the UK can be calculated from 2011 Census data found .
+- The age by sex by ethnic group proportions for the UK can be calculated from 2011 Census data found here.

-- The age by sex by ethnic group proportions for the US can be calculated from US Census Bureau population group estimates from 2015, found .
+- The age by sex by ethnic group proportions for the US can be calculated from US Census Bureau population group estimates from 2015, found here.

-How do you create the demographic subgroups used for representative samples?
+How does Prolific create the demographic subgroups used for representative samples?

 - Starting with the youngest allowable participation age on Prolific, we stratify age using five 9-year brackets: 18-27, 28-37, 38-47, 48-57, and 58+.